-- As the Co-Chairperson of The Southern CA Dog Trainers Forum, I’m fortunate to learn from a lot of great local trainers.
+- As the Co-Chairperson of the Dog Trainers Alliance of Southern California, I’m fortunate to learn from a lot of great local trainers.
 On a national level, the below are a few I highly respect and from whom I learn, too!

 |Ken Ramirez is one of the most prolific animal trainers in the world.
 I’ve had the privilege of learning from him directly at Chicago’s Shedd Aquarium.||Victoria Stilwell was the first TV personality promoting Positive Reinforcement in dog training.
 Her website is loaded with accurate information and helpful videos.||Grisha Stewart is the developer of BAT (Behavior Adjustment Training) and a leader in today’s movement towards Empowerment Training.

 I’m honored to be the Resident Dog Trainer for Fetch!
 Pet Care, the nation’s largest pet sitting and dog walking franchise.
 Please join me for my monthly tips and Facebook Lives found on my Facebook page, Ellen the Dog Trainer, and Fetch!’s Facebook page too.
 You can also find me posting on Instagram and Twitter.

 If you like to read books, these are a few of my top picks: